stucchio/Homepage/pelican/content/work_hours_with_python.md

 According to this simulation, the optimal number of work hours is exactly 29 for part time workers (and 0 full time workers should be hired).

-Of course, this effect is driven entirely by fixed costs - even if we set productivity to a constant, we get the same result.
+Of course, this effect is driven entirely by fixed costs - even if we throw away the assumption that fewer hours increases productivity, we get the same result.

 # Conclusion